 According to NASA, the average global temperature has risen by around 1C since the industrial revolution.
 This may sound small — but Earth was only four degrees cooler during the last ice age.

-Scientists think the Earth is likely to warm by 2C by 2100.
-That means month-and-a-half long heatwaves; sea levels rising by 50cm; and 98% of coral reefs at risk of bleaching.
+Scientists think the Earth is likely to become 2C warmer by 2100.
+That means month-and-a-half long heatwaves; sea levels rising by 50cm, and 98% of coral reefs at risk of bleaching.

 In 2015, world leaders pledged to limit global warming to 1.5C with the Paris Agreement.
-Schoolchildren around the world, led by 16-year-old Greta Thunberg, are striking to demand action.
+Schoolchildren around the world, led by 16-year-old Greta Thunberg, are striking on Fridays to demand action.

-Are you worried about climate change?
+Are you worried about the climate crisis?
 What can ordinary people do to help reduce its impacts?